 Doctor of Philosophy.
-The University of Delaware offers the degree of Doctor of Philosophy (Ph.D.) in animal science, art history, biological sciences, biomechanics and movement science, chemistry and biochemistry, climatology, computer and information sciences, criminology, economics, education, engineering (chemical, civil, electrical, materials science, and mechanical), English, entomology and applied ecology, environmental and energy policy, family studies, geology, history, linguistics, marine studies, mathematics, neuroscience, oceanography, operations research, physics, plant and soil sciences, political science, psychology, sociology, and urban affairs and public policy.
-In addition to the general requirements outlined in this section of the catalog, there is a section in the catalog for each instructional major which explains specific requirements for the degree in that department.
+The University of Delaware offers the degree of Doctor of Philosophy (Ph.D.) in animal science, art history, biological sciences, biomechanics and movement science, chemistry and biochemistry, climatology, computer and information sciences, criminology, economics, education, engineering (chemical, civil, electrical, materials science, and mechanical), English, entomology and applied ecology, environmental and energy policy, family studies, geology, history, linguistics, marine studies, mathematics and applied mathematics, oceanography, operations research, physics, plant and soil sciences, political science and international relations, psychology, sociology, and urban affairs and public policy.
+In addition to the general requirements outlined in this section of the catalog, there is a section in the catalog for each instructional major which explains specific requirements for the degree in that department art history, chemistry and biochemistry, communication, criminology, early American culture, economics, economics and entrepreneurship for educators, education, English, foreign languages and literatures, foreign languages and pedagogy, geography, history, liberal studies, linguistics, physics, political science and international relations, psychology, school psychology, sociology, and urban affairs and public policy

 Doctor of Education.
-The degree of Doctor of Education (Ed.D.) in educational leadership is offered by the College of Human Resources, Education and Public Policy.
+The degree of Doctor of Education (Ed.D.) in educational leadership is offered by the College of Human Services, Education and Public Policy.
 In addition to the general requirements outlined in this section of the catalog, there is a section in the catalog explaining the special requirements for this degree.